markusndco/Data-Science_projects/README.md

-# 🧠 Data Science Project
+# 🧠 Data Science Projects

 A collection of real-world data science case studies using **statistical modeling** and **causal inference** techniques.
 These projects solve high-impact problems across domains like **healthcare**, **economics**, and **public policy** using methods such as: